Keeping it Going

 “Well, no. We were competitors, yes, but we were never rivals.
 It was a friendly thing more than anything.
 Strictly business.”

-Bob Ruth, former sales representative of Wolfe’s Auto Auction in South Bend, Indiana and now a great customer of GMAA, shared with us, not only the journey through his professional life but all aspects of his time, including his family, personal trials and some of his daily values and morals.
+Bob Ruth, former General Manager of Wolfe’s Auto Auction in South Bend, Indiana and now a great customer of GMAA, shared with us, not only the journey through his professional life but all aspects of his time, including his family, personal trials and some of his daily values and morals.

 The year was 1984 when Bob and Lisa tied the knot, promising their love to each other until death would part them.
 It wasn’t but one year later when the couple's first child, Bobby, was born, who is now 34 years old.
 The excitement of their marriage was vividly evident to everyone around them and so was the exhilaration of becoming new parents.
 Holding on to every moment that they could and cherishing memories as especially close to their hearts as possible, Lisa and Bob decided that they were ready for another child; and with Bobby now five years old, they agreed that this was the perfect time to do so.
 The Ruth family then anxiously welcomed Austin into the world with an abundance of joy.